 338 Berry Street

 This conversion of a former noodle factory features soaring 13-feet ceilings with prices ranging from $575,000 to more than $4 million.
-The 63-unit, eight-story building with interiors by Paris Forino boasts amazing skyline views, as well as a convenient and a stylish location in the heart of Williamsburg.
+The 63-unit, eight-story building with interiors by Paris Forino boasts impressive skyline views, as well as a convenient and a stylish location in the heart of Williamsburg.
 The building’s name – Williamsberry – however, is debatable.

-Located where Fort Greene, Clinton Hill and Prospect Heights converge, 531 Vanderbilt offers 18 apartments on seven floors.
+Located where Fort Greene, Clinton Hill, and Prospect Heights converge, 531 Vanderbilt offers 18 apartments on seven floors.
 Buyers can select from one or two-bedroom layouts with prices starting in the $600,000 range and going higher than $1 million.
 Amenities include washer/dryer hookups, designer bathrooms, and bicycle storage.
 This apartment building brings its residents the very best of the Brooklyn lifestyle as it lies within the heart of the borough and close to three of its most coveted neighborhoods and Prospect Park.

 Located in North Williamsburg, you won’t miss the stately façade of this 13-story residential building.
 Made up of one and two-bedroom apartments and duplexes with private terraces, 538 union promises the urban lifestyle with modern conveniences.
 Oversize windows with panoramic Manhattan views, not to mention nearby McCarren Park and public transit options, make this address desirable.
 One bedroom units start in the $800,000 range while two-bedrooms are priced well over $1 million.

 On the border of DUMBO and Vinegar Hill, Waterbridge 47 offers amenities such as on-site parking, a wine cellar, children’s playroom, and fitness center.
 If outdoor space is high on your list, you’ll want to consider this building purely for its roof deck.
 Comprised of 25 one, two and three-bedroom units, prices start just under $1 million and go up to more than $2 million.
-With just one stop away from Manhattan on the F train, the commute to the city should be fairly painless.
+With only one stop away from Manhattan on the F train, the commute to the city should be relatively painless.
 You’d better hurry, though, since units are selling fast.

 These reinvented lofts in South Williamsburg offer architectural details such as wide-plank pine floors, double-height windows, custom metal staircases, and designer kitchens.
 Each unit comes with a wash/dryer hookup, a private balcony, and central A/C as well.
 Converted from an old cabinet factory, living here exposes you all that Williamsburg has to offer.
-Units come with less square footage than some other buildings so prices stay under $1 million.
+Units come with less square footage than some other buildings, so prices stay under $1 million.

 In the current market, units are moving quickly, so get your financial ducks in a row before you begin your search.
 If you happen to spot what you think could be your dream apartment, make an offer quickly and keep your fingers crossed.